andrewmahoneyf/algorand-ledger/README.md

 Stay tunned @algofabrik

 ## Requirements ##
-* Set your Ledger Nano firmware to: https://github.com/algorand/ledger-app-algorand
+* Algorand Ledger Nano firmware: https://github.com/algorand/ledger-app-algorand
 * NodeJS
 * Git
-* Run ‘npm install’ in the directory where the scripts are located

 ## Installation ##
 The scripts use node and npm.

-- Install node in your machine.
+- Install node
 - Clone the repository ```git clone https://github.com/CoinFabrik/algorand-ledger```.
-- Change to the cloned directory ```cd algorand-ledger```.
+- Switch to the cloned directory ```cd algorand-ledger```
-- Install dependencies ```npm install```.
+- Install dependencies ```npm install```
-- Read the usage section for instructions on how to use the scripts.
+- Read the usage section for instructions on how to use the scripts

-To use the ledger device to sign a transaction the algorand app for ledger must be installed in the device, see: [ledger-app-algorand](https://github.com/algorand/ledger-app-algorand)

 ## Usage ##
 The process of sending a transaction is done in three steps:

-1. Create the transaction using the prepare_transaction.js script.
+1. Create the transaction using the prepare_transaction.js script
 2. Sign the transaction.
-There are two alternative: sign_with_ledger.js uses the ledger to sign, sign_with_priv.js can use a private key generate by algokey tool and saved in a file.
+There are two alternative: sign_with_ledger.js uses the ledger to sign, sign_with_priv.js can use a private key generate by algokey tool and saved in a file
 3. Send the transaction to the network.
-Use the send.js script.
+Use the send.js script

-Scripts:
+## Scripts ##

 * Prepare_transaction.js is the first script that you need to run is:
 ```node prepare_transaction.js to amount fee firstblock [pks | pks... threshold]```